drakkar-lig/scamper-pywarts/README.md

   continue parsing the next record if he/she wants to?

 Please open issues if you have ideas and thoughts on these questions.

-## Low-level

-These are planned improvements, mostly invisible to users of the library:

-- introduce some state in the basic parsing functions.
-This would avoid the cumbersome and manual book-keeping of the number of bytes read.
-It would also allow to parse referenced address, which is necessary for correctness.